Pranavkhade/PACKMAN/README.md

 This package focuses on studying molecular structures and their dynamics using a simple yet informative property known as Protein Packing.
 Over the last few years, we have worked on several techniques to capture and quantify the protein packing, resulting in a few publications.
 This package has all the code to repeat and further develop these techniques.

+✨ What's new?
+* Improved support for hinge prediction across multiple alpha parameters.
+You can now run and combine results for multiple structures using a single script: additional codes/ScanAlpha.py.
+This streamlines batch processing and saves time.
+Run `python3 ScanAlpha.py -h` for more information (Copy the script to PWD).

 DOCUMENTATION
 -------------